hack4impact-calpoly/hack4impact-website/CONTRIBUTING.md

 From your project directory, run `yarn` from the command line

+### Setting up the linter

+ESLint is used to enforce code standards.
+If you are using VSCode, [install the ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ### Adding .env variables

 Secret keys aren't just given to you.
 You have to ask 🔐